sajibsrs/notes-on-c/docs/error-handling.md

 ```plaintext
 Result too large
 ```

+**Warning!:** The `errno` variable is thread-local, meaning each thread has its own separate `errno` variable.
+However, in multi-threaded applications, care should still be taken to check `errno` immediately after a function that might set it.
+Failing to do so can lead to errors being missed or misinterpreted, as other functions might modify `errno` within the same thread before it is checked.

 ## Signal
 Signal is actually, inter-process communication (IPC) mechanism designed to handle specific asynchronous events such as process interruptions, illegal instructions, segmentation faults, or termination requests, which can be used for error handling.